Milo-group/DeniMS/README.md

 3. In the fourth cell, specify the inference output folder path from Stage 3b
 4. Execute the remaining cells to generate comprehensive evaluation metrics and visualizations

-The notebook computes detailed metrics and generates plots saved to `MS_diffusion/analysis_outputs/`.
+The notebook computes detailed metrics and generates plots, which are saved to `MS_diffusion/analysis_outputs/`.